 The ICT provision is extensive — 7 dedicated ICT labs, including one in pre-prep, as well as numerous smaller PC suites across campus and in the library, and a high spec wireless network throughout the school buildings.

 The older buildings are being well used and maintained, and the new buildings are thoughtfully-designed with planet-friendly features including water recycling, solar panels and living sedum roofs.
-The dining room, for example, is open and airy — filled with light — and the new girls’ day house (built in 2015, Alliott, the style of which is the guide for the new day and boarding houses soon to open) is spacious, comfortable and practical.
+The dining room, for example, is open and airy — filled with light — and the new girls’ day house (built in 2015, Alliott, the style of which is the same as the new day and boarding houses) is spacious, comfortable and practical.
 There’s a real sense of calm and purpose all across the campus.

-There’s a lot of extra support and training for pupils with talents in particular sports too, and they were cheering on senior school pupil Elinah Philip last year as she competed in swimming at the Rio Olympics.
+There’s a lot of extra support and training for pupils with talents in particular sports too, including Sixth Form student Elinah who swims at International level and competed in the 2016 Rio Olympics.
 The Rugby 1st XV have been training with Saracens and have been represented in their U18/U17 teams, and the netball teams benefit from being taught by an England player.

 At GCSE, you’re looking at a 99% pass rate.
-This year’s results include 70% A*/A and 99.4% A*/C. The new Maths grading has resulted in 8% of the students garnering 9, the new top grade, with the national average being 3.5 %.
-For A Level, this year has been described as a ‘vintage year’ for the students.
-The pass rate is 100%, with a quarter of the students celebrating A* grades and 37% gaining at least three or more A/A* grades.
-This year, 82% of students will be going to their firm choice uni.
-Degrees include sports rehabilitation at Hull, zoology at Bristol and Criminology at Durham.
+This year’s results include 65% A*/A, or 9-7, and 95% A*/C or 9-5.
+The new grading has resulted in 24% of the pupils garnering 9, the new top grade, with the national average being 4.5 %.
+The College celebrated a 100% pass rate for A Level this year, with over a third of students gaining at least three or more A/A* grades and 53% A*-A grades.
+This year, 73% of students will be going to their firm choice uni.
+Degrees include English Literature at Durham, Architecture at UCL and Chemistry at Oxford.